Ordinary Time: February 10th

 - Make an altar hanging or window transparency in the shape of a dove to honor St. Scholastica.

 - If you are traveling to Italy try to visit St. Benedict's Abbey of Monte Cassino.
+Here is a _blank">YouTube video with more pictures.
 If not, make a virtual visit.

 - Learn how to prayerfully read Sacred Scripture in this article, Lectio Divina: Daily Information for a New Life by Fr.
 Adam Ryan, O.S.B.